 A new curriculum is being developed for settings and schools in Wales.
-The curriculum will be available by April 2019 for feedback.
-A final version will be available in January 2020, and will be used throughout Wales by 2022.
+It will be available in January 2020 and, subject to the legislative process, will be used throughout Wales from September 2022.

 Further information on the new curriculum and assessment arrangements can be found via the following link: